itzrahulyadav/DevOps-Notes/Github-Actions/README.md

 | events | (trigger)  -----> |workflows| (use) ------> | actions |

-_Events_: When something happens in or to your repository.
+_Events_: When something happens in or to your repository.eg.
+Push,pull request etc.

 ### Actions

 - This are scripts that run in response to specific events in repositories.
-- This are written in YAML format.
+- This are helpful for running common tasks in repeatable manner without writing it again and again.
 - Actions perform specific tasks like checking the code,building your code,publishing packages etc.
 - There are large number of actions created by community that we can use and we can also create our own custom actions.